 Evaluation of patients with acute onset of chest pain should begin with an electrocardiogram (ECG) and troponin level.
 The American College of Cardiology, American Heart Association, European Society of Cardiology, and the World Heart Federation committee established the following ECG criteria for ST-elevation myocardial infarction (STEMI):

-All patients with an acute myocardial infarction should be started on a beta blocker, statin, aspirin, and a P2Y inhibitor as soon as possible.
+All patients with an acute myocardial infarction should be started on a beta blocker, high intensity statin, aspirin, and a P2Y12 inhibitor as soon as possible, with certain exceptions.
 Nitroglycerin administration can reduce anginal pain however it should be avoided in patients who have used phosphodiesterase inhibiting medication within the last 24 hours and in cases of right ventricular infarction.
-Further pain relief with morphine can be given for patients that continue report discomfort after nitroglycerin administration however judicious use is recommended as it may adversely affect outcomes.
+Further pain relief with morphine can be given for patients that continue report discomfort after nitroglycerin administration however judicious use is not recommended as it may adversely affect outcomes.
 P2Y inhibiting antiplatelet medication choice depends on whether the patient underwent PCI or fibrinolytic therapy.
 Ticagrelor and prasugrel are preferred to clopidogrel in patients who undergo PCI due to recent trials showing superiority.
 Patients undergoing fibrinolytic therapy should be started on clopidogrel.
+It is important to be careful about relative contraindications of P2Y12 inhibitors .
+Prasugrel is contraindicated in pateints with h/o Transient Ischemic attack and stroke.

-Other pathologies that can cause ST-segment elevations include: myocarditis, pericarditis, stress cardiomyopathy (Takotsubo), early repolarization, left bundle branch block, various channelopathies, and electrolyte abnormalities.
+Other pathologies that can cause ST-segment elevations include: myocarditis, pericarditis, stress cardiomyopathy (Takotsubo), benign early repolarization, Acute vasospasm, spontaneous coronary artery dissection, left bundle branch block, various channelopathies, and electrolyte abnormalities.

 Mortality rates at 30 days for patients presenting with ST-elevation myocardial infarction are between 2.5% to 10%.
 The most commonly used scoring system for 30-day mortality is the TIMI risk score.
 The TIMI scoring system considers: